 He came bounding up the steps of the elementary school, dragging a plastic leaf bag full of treasures.
 He sported a broad smile and glittering eyes.
 He stopped as he reached the landing and said enthusiastically, “Look at my shoes!
 Look at my

-This young man represents 570 other children served by the Fort Smith Children’s Service League (CSL) during the 2006-2007 school year.
-The CSL, organized in 1933, serves children of all ages throughout Fort Smith by providing clothing and toiletry kits.
+This young man represents countless other children served by the Fort Smith Children’s Service League (CSL).
+Organized in 1933, CSL serves children of all ages throughout Fort Smith by providing clothing and toiletry kits.
 When a child is identified as in need of assistance, a permission slip is sent home.
 When the slip is returned, an assigned representative of the Children’s Service League collects the child at school and takes him or her to the clothes locker.
 There the child is fitted with three pairs of jeans, five long-sleeved and five short-sleeved shirts, a heavy coat, a jacket, five pairs of underwear and socks, and a pair of shoes.
 If available, the child might also receive dress clothes, shorts, sweaters, or sweatshirts.
 The clothes are a mix of new and gently used shirts and jeans.
 The all-volunteer group always purchases shoes, underwear and socks for the children served.
 The League estimates that clothes and toiletries for one child cost $125, an expense they note is very reasonable for the complete package.

 The partnership between the FSPS and CSL is primarily logistical.
 FSPS provides to the CSL space for the clothing locker.
 In this way the administration can provide a modest contribution to the success of the CSL and its purpose.
 Principals and teachers are well-aware of the needs of their students, and they are well-versed in initiating the service of the CSL.
 Educators make these referrals to League volunteers.
 In addition to chaperoning and assisting the children on their visit to the clothing locker, CSL volunteers collect, sort, launder and buy necessary items.
 The League has volunteers assigned as “buyers” and as “fund-raisers.”
 Every penny donated to the CSL is spent in purchasing clothing or shoes for children.